Preserving Injectivity under Subgaussian Mappings and Its Application to Compressed Sensing: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Eric Pinkham for taking part in our initial discussions to get the project moving.
 We also wish to thank Simon Foucart for his extremely helpful insights and suggestions.
+We thank the anonymous referees for their extremely helpful comments which improved the presentation of the paper.
 Finally, we are very gracious for the grant support we received: ARO W911NF-16-1-0008; NSF ATD 1321779; NSF DMS 1307685; and NSF DMS 1725455.